russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 1/All Prior Classes.md

 1. [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Authoring Class-Level Procedures|Mid-module Task: Authoring Class-Level Procedures]]
 	- As a class, we will work together to write the documentation for the procedures each of you has written.
+> [!TIP]
+> If you were absent for today's class, here is [a video showing how you can fill in the template to provide documentation](https://youtu.be/0IPvZ1x4qSM) for each of your procedures.
 2. End-of-module Task: Write an Story in 3D
 	- Use the procedures written by your peers to tell an original story.
 	- Make use of advanced camera movements.